-The following table presents information about reverse repurchase agreements and repurchase agreements.
+The following table presents information about resale agreements and repurchase agreements.

-AS OF DECEMBER 31, 2023
+AS OF DECEMBER 31, 2024

 (\$ in millions)

 Fair value of securities collateral received

-for reverse repurchase agreements \$ 2,602
+for resale agreements \$ 22,020

 Fair value of securities collateral pledged

-for repurchase agreements 2,481
+for repurchase agreements 19,511

 In the table above, the fair value of securities collateral received and pledged includes accrued coupon interest.
-As of December 31, 2023, all of the Company's reverse repurchase and repurchase agreements were with CSEC.